Scilab-RL/Scilab-RL/docs/wiki/Run-a-standard-algorithm.md

 Process finished with exit code 0
 ```
 At the end of each experiment, we calculate a score for the hyperparameter optimization (hyperopt) and return it.
 In this case, we did not run hyperopt, so this is not important for us.
 Learn more about hyperopt in the [hyperparameter optimization tutorial](Hyperparameter-optimization).

+If you would like to add your own algorithm you may go to [adding a new algorithm](Adding-a-new-Algorithm)